 As a furnishing material, leather is wildly versatile.
 It adds to both the gravitas of a button-tufted chesterfield sofa and the boho chic of a hand-stitched pouf.
-Minimalist stools clad in white leather brighten up a modern space; a leather wastebasket instantly ups a room’s glam quotient.
+Sleeks stools clad in white leather brighten up a modern space; a woven leather basket instantly ups a room’s glam quotient.

 Leather is also surprisingly practical: easy to clean, hypoallergenic, and usually quite durable.
 Unlike many fabrics, it doesn’t retain smells, and it generally becomes even more handsome with time.
 Perhaps best of all, leather transcends trends.
 Fabrics, colors, and prints may go in and out of style, but leather has long been a symbol of high quality and discerning taste.

 But not all leather is alike.
 Should you opt for full-grain or top-grain?
 Aniline or semi-aniline?
 Here’s what to know about the terms most frequently bandied about.

 Full-grain leather is made with the very top layer, or grain, of the hide.
 Basically it’s hair-on hide with the hair removed but any imperfections—scars, discolorations—left behind.
 The most desirable top-grain leathers have just minimal imperfections that add to their organic beauty.
 This type of leather is the most durable, and if not covered with a protective layer, over time it will become somewhat darker, smoother, and more lustrous.